-In January 2020, the Authority entered into a master capital lease with interest rates ranging from 1.85% to 2.91% with quarterly payments ranging from \$6,762 to \$22,550.
-The capital lease is collateralized by the leased equipment.
+In 2022 and 2021, the Authority entered into finance agreements with interest rates ranging from 1.85% to 5.44% with monthly and quarterly payments ranging from \$714 to \$33,938.
+The financed equipment is collateralized by the equipment.

 On April 18, 2020, the Authority received loan proceeds in the amount of \$4,152,601 under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after the covered period as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the covered period.
 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1 percent, with a deferral of payments for the first ten months after the covered period.
-During 2021, the Authority received final forgiveness approval from Small Business Administration (SBA).
+During 2021, the Authority received full forgiveness approval from Small Business Administration (SBA).
 The gain on forgiveness is reported as nonoperating revenues in the statements of revenues, expenses and changes in net position.

 On March 31, 2021, the Authority received a 2nd draw with loan proceeds in the amount of \$410,550 under the Paycheck Protection Program (PPP).
 The unforgiven portion of the PPP loan is payable over five years at an interest rate of 1 percent, with a deferral of payments for the first ten months after the covered period.
-The Authority intends to use the proceeds for purposes consistent with the PPP.
-While the Authority currently believes that its use of the loan proceeds will meet the conditions for forgiveness of the loan, no assurances can be provided.
+The Authority believes it has used the proceeds for purposes consistent with the PPP.
 The Authority will recognize any forgiveness of the loan at the time the Authority is legally released from the debt.
+During 2022, the Authority received full forgiveness approval from Small Business Administration (SBA).
+The gain on forgiveness is reported as nonoperating revenues in the statements of revenues, expenses and changes in net position.

-In March 2020, the Authority entered into a Cerner implementation agreement for an electronic health record system with a 0.00% interest rate with quarterly payments of \$43,109.
+In March 2020, the Authority entered into a Cerner implementation agreement for an electronic health record system with a 0.00% interest rate with quarterly payments of \$54,620.
 The note payable is collateralized by the equipment.